iris-ua/iris_lama_ros/README.md

 ========================================================
 https://github.com/iris-ua/iris_lama_ros

 Developed and maintained by Eurico Pedrosa, University of Aveiro (C) 2019.
-Ported to ROS2 by David Simoes.
+Ported to ROS2 by David Simoes, University of Aveiro (C) 2020.

 Overview
 --------

 ROS integration of [LaMa]( https://github.com/iris-ua/iris_lama), a Localization and Mapping package from the **Intelligent Robotics and Systems** (IRIS) Laboratory, University of Aveiro.
 It provides 2D Localization and SLAM.
 It works great on a [TurtleBot2](https://www.turtlebot.com/turtlebot2/) with a [Raspberry Pi 3 Model B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) and an Hokuyo (Rapid URG).
+It also works on a simulated [TurtleBot3](http://emanual.robotis.com/docs/en/platform/turtlebot3/ros2_setup/).

 #### Environment

 Use Docker if you want a containerized environment.
-A `Dockerfile` is supplied, and you can create the environment with
+A `Dockerfile` is supplied.

-    sudo docker build -t "ros2:Dockerfile" .

 If you are on an office network that blocks Google's DNS servers, [configure](https://stackoverflow.com/questions/44184496/configuring-options-for-docker-run/44184773#44184773) your DNS.
 It should be as simple as editing `/etc/docker/daemon.json` with your office's [DNS server](https://www.tecmint.com/find-my-dns-server-ip-address-in-linux/).

-To run the container, a suggestion is
+To deploy the container, a suggestion is

     wget https://partner-images.canonical.com/core/bionic/current/ubuntu-bionic-core-cloudimg-amd64-root.tar.gz
-    sudo docker build -t "ros2:Dockerfile" .
+    sudo docker build -t "ros2-eloquent:Dockerfile" .
     mkdir shared_folder/
-    sudo docker run -v $(pwd)/shared_folder:/mnt/iris_lama_ros2 -it "ros2:Dockerfile" bash ./ros_entrypoint.sh
+    sudo docker run -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -v $(pwd)/shared_folder:/mnt/iris_lama_ros2 -it "ros2_dashing:Dockerfile" bash
+    ./ros_entrypoint.sh
     cd /mnt/iris_lama_ros2/